framps/raspiBackupDoc/en/src/faq.md

 ### 5) Is it possible to restore the backup without *raspiBackup*?

-This has been a basic requirement for *raspiBackup*: It must be possible be possible to restore the backup on foot with appropriate Linux knowledge. be able to restore the backup.
+This has been a basic requirement for *raspiBackup*: It must be possible to restore the backup manually with appropriate Linux tools and knowledge.

 The backup creates files that contain the readable output from the Linux commands sfdisk, blkid and fdisk from the system.
-This allows you to first restore the partition structure of the backup with the corresponding Linux tools. restore.
-Then you can restore the partition backups with the the corresponding Linux tools to restore the partitions.
+This allows to first restore the partition structure of the backup with the corresponding Linux tools.
+Then you can restore the partition backups with the corresponding Linux tools.

 <a name="faq6"></a>
 ### 6) Is it possible to restore the backups with *raspiBackup* to smaller and larger SD cards?

-With the dd backup type you have to restore to a larger device with Linux repartitioning tools after the restore you have to adjust the partition size if you want to use all the space for the second partition.
+With the dd backup type you have to repartitioning after the restore and to adjust the partition size if you want to use all the space for the second partition.
 A dd restore to a smaller device does not work.

-It works without problems on a smaller or larger device if tar or rsync backup.
-In normal backup mode the size of the root partition is automatically adjusted accordingly, i.e. reduced or enlarged accordingly.
+It works without problems on a smaller or larger device if tar or rsync backup is used.
+In normal backup mode the size of the root partition is automatically adjusted, i.e. reduced or enlarged accordingly.
 If the size is increased the entire available space is used.
 If more space is used by the backup of the system than the restore device has, there will of course be errors during the restore.
-In partition-oriented backup mode, the last partition is adjusted accordingly. is adjusted accordingly.
+In partition-oriented backup mode, the last partition is adjusted accordingly.

-With the `-0` (zero) option, the new device is not partitioned but the existing partitioning of the but the existing partitioning of the backed up system is used. system is used.
+With the `-0` (zero) option, the new device is not partitioned but the existing partitioning of the of the backed up system is used.
-This gives you complete control over the size of the restored partitions. partitions.
-This means that before the restore you can specify exactly how exactly how large the partitions on the new SD card should be and thus also restore to restore to smaller SD cards.
+This gives you complete control over the size of the restored partitions.
+This means that before the restore you can specify exactly how large the partitions on the new SD card should be and thus also restore to smaller SD cards.
 This also works for partition-oriented backups.

 A dd backup cannot be restored to a smaller card.
-It must be it must be reduced in size.
+It must be reduced in size.
 This can be done like this.
 Or you can use [pishrink](https://github.com/Drewsif/PiShrink).

 A partition-oriented backup can be restored to smaller devices by preformatting it with your desired partitions and then restoring the backup with the